ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         ??? success "Answer"
             The final energy should be -55.52528610 Ry.

-    2. Now make a copy of the calculation directory and in this, modify the calculation to turn on spin polarization.
-Try running the calculation with `tot_magnetization = 0.0` first, and compare your total energy to that obtained using doubly degenerate bands.
+    2. Now make a copy of the calculation directory and in this new directory, modify the input file to allow for spin polarization.
+Try running the calculation with `tot_magnetization = 0.0` first, and compare your total energy to the one obtained using doubly degenerate bands.

         !!!
 Warning "Warning"
             While in the case of the O2 above, we were able to get our